rjones18/Terraform-Wordpress-Website-AWS/README.md

 # Wordpress-Website-AWS

-In this project I created a Wordpress blog website in AWS using Terraform, Packer, and Ansible.
+In this project I created a Wordpress blog website in AWS using Terraform, GitHub Actions, Packer, and Ansible.
 Terraform was used to create the infrastructure while Packer used Ansible playbooks to install packages on a EC2 instance and create a AMI.
 The users post are being stored in a RDS MySQL database.
 I have also added a custom domain name through Route 53 and attached a SSL certificate for HTTPS via Certificate Manager.

 ## Application Breakdown